divadbaroon/Juno/README.md

 - Library of pre-made AI components
 - Chrome Extension for seamless AI interaction

-Create your personalized AI assistant in minutes and integrate it into your workflow effortlessly.
+Create your personalized AI assistant in minutes and integrate it into your webbrowser effortlessly.